cjschneider2/advent_of_code_2021/day_3/day_3.md

   current bit position, and keep only numbers with that bit in that position.
 If 0 and 1 are equally common, keep values with a 0 in the position being considered.
+- NOTE: Only consider the most or least common bit value for the current set;
+  it depends on the numbers left after filtering out the list.

 For example, to determine the oxygen generator rating value using the same example diagnostic report from above: